 On the heels of Abe, Russ released "Songs From Christmas Tales" which is as the title suggests, the music from the super successful and well travelled show, Christmas Tales.
 Russ partners with master storyteller, Justyn Rees, multi- instrumentalist Brett Ziegler and others to deliver the traditional songs and stories like you've never heard before.
 Now in it's 5th season and booking for 2018.

-Russ is now the creative director of Bez Arts Hub in Langley, BC where he and his wife train and mentor emerging artists, host live music events, dance shows, workshops and all manner of arts and community interactions.
+Russ is now the artistic director at Bez Arts Hub in Langley, BC where he and his wife train and mentor emerging artists, host live music events, dance shows, workshops and all manner of arts and community interactions.